metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/02-token-payment.md

 ## Overview

 The **Token Payment** guard allows minting by charging the payer some tokens from a configured mint account.
-Both the amount of tokens and the destination address can also be configured.
+Both the number of tokens and the destination address can also be configured.

 If the payer does not have the required amount of tokens to pay, minting will fail.